-As some of you may know, APEX is currently running a Group Buy for our classic BMW fitment ARC-8 wheels.
+As some of you may know, APEX will occasionally run Group Buys for our classic BMW fitment ARC-8 wheels.
 However, many of you are unaware of the fact that if it wasn’t for these wheels, the APEX brand would not be what it is today.

 The story behind the ARC-8 started when APEX’s owner, Eddy Pintacsi, realized that the aftermarket at the time did not offer a wheel that met his desired specifications for his personal E30 M3 track car.
 In the spirit of the group buy, we sat down with Eddy to further discuss his E30 M3 build, the initial ideas behind the first ARC-8 wheel, and the origination of the APEX brand.